Puttu: Preparation

 Puttu is made by slowly adding water to ground rice until the correct texture is achieved.
 Using hot water would improve the softness of puttu.
 It is then spiced, formed and steamed with layers of grated coconut.

-Puttu is generally cooked in a aluminium puttu kutti vessel with two sections.
+Puttu is generally cooked in an aluminium puttu kutti vessel with two sections.
 The lower section holds water and the upper section holds the puttu, where the rice mixture is inserted with layers of grated coconut.
 Perforated lids separate the sections to allow the steam to pass between them.

 A number of alternative cooking vessels are used, such as traditional vessels where a perforated coconut shell is attached to a section of bamboo, or a chiratta puttu made of a coconut shell or of metal shaped similarly to a coconut shell.

-Other types of cooking vessels include a pan similar to an idli pan with small holes in the bottom, pressure cookers and, mainly in the Malay Archipelago, hollow bamboo stalks.
+Other types of cooking vessels include a pan similar to an idli pan with small holes in the bottom, and pressure cookers.